dmerello-wip/base-vite-uuuf-starter/README.md

- - create your stati routes in rollupOptions on vite.config.js
+ - create your static routes in rollupOptions on vite.config.js
  - npm run dev to watch locally
  - npm run build to build your production dist